What is Amazon Inspector?

 What is an assessment target?

-An assessment target represents a collection of AWS resources that work together as a unit to help you accomplish your business goal(s).
-Amazon Inspector evaluates the security state of the resources that constitute the assessment target.
-You create an assessment target by using Amazon EC2 tags, and you can then define these tagged resources as an assessment target for an assessment run defined by the assessment template.
+An assessment target represents a collection of Amazon EC2 instances that you want assessed, typically a set of instances that work together as a unit to help you accomplish your business goal(s).
+Amazon Inspector evaluates the security state of these EC2 instances.
+You can include all of your instances in an assessment target or specify a subset of instances by using Amazon EC2 tags.

 What is a finding?